CharGoldenYT/KrillYouBot/readme.md

 > [!NOTE]
 >
 > discord.py uses a library that is missing in 3.13 and thus this bot cannot be compiled/used with any version 3.13.x right now.

-# Randomly common issues:
+>

-Pre 1.4 you may have to manually create the `logs` folder.
+> Extra Note: Pre 1.4 you may have to manually create the `logs` folder.